 • Scholarship Link

-• Scholarship Amount: 100% of tuition fees, a living stipend, and one return airfare each year of the course
+• Scholarship Amount: Course fees, a grant for living costs, and one return airfare each year of the course

-The Reach Oxford Scholarship at the University of Oxford is a fully funded undergraduate award for outstanding students from low-income and developing countries who cannot pursue a degree in their home country.
-This competitive scholarship covers full course fees, a grant for living expenses, and one return airfare per year, enabling recipients to complete a three- or four-year bachelor’s degree without financial barriers.
-Applicants must first secure an offer of admission to an eligible Oxford undergraduate program (excluding medicine) and then submit a separate scholarship application demonstrating excellent academic records, significant financial need, and a strong commitment to return home and contribute to their communities after graduation.
+The Reach Oxford Scholarship at the University of Oxford is a fully funded undergraduate award for outstanding students from low-income countries who cannot pursue a degree in their home country for political or financial reasons, or because suitable educational facilities do not exist.
+This competitive scholarship covers course fees, a grant for living costs, and one return airfare per year for three or four years, depending on the course length.
+Only around two to three awards are typically available each year, so applicants must first secure an offer of admission to an eligible Oxford undergraduate program and then submit a separate scholarship application demonstrating excellent academic records, significant financial need, and a strong commitment to return home and contribute to their communities after graduation.

 Here are some of the students who were able to study a bachelor’s degree in the United Kingdom for free!